galvc/angular-eventapp-clone/README.md

 - [x] add checkout page
 - [ ] create and host the web api
 - [ ] bonus: add cart
-- [ ] bonus: add an admin page
+- [x] bonus: add an admin page
 - [x] move back to http api
 - [ ] check for ticket quantity & allowing for more than one tix purchase
 - [x] purchase button disabled until dropdown has changed
 - [ ] form validation
-- [ ] confirm email input addition, comparing two input field validation
+- [ ] confirm email input, validating both inputs
+- [ ] organizers input is taken as one string -> turn into an array of strings
 - [ ] responsive webpage
 - [ ] update quantity when it is 'bought'
 - [x] search component
 - [x] add http methods
-- [ ] fix search: entire row should be clickable
+- [ ] fix search: entire row result should be clickable
 - [ ] fix search: search even without clicking the result
+- [ ] add sample event button for demo convenience
+- [ ] delete event